kaazing/xamarin.client.tutorials/ws/README.md

 ## Minimum Requirements for Running or Building

-* SDK Level 21 - To install, In Xamarin Studio use 'Tools -> Open Android SDK Manager'
+* SDK Level 21 - To install, in Xamarin Studio use 'Tools -> Open Android SDK Manager'
 * Create a provisioning profile for Xamarin by following [Set up your device for development](https://developer.xamarin.com/guides/ios/getting_started/installation/device_provisioning/) and/or [Detailed Instructions] (https://developer.xamarin.com/guides/ios/getting_started/installation/device_provisioning/free-provisioning/) from Apple.

 ## Steps for Building the Project